 - Completion of a substance abuse treatment program

-It’s essential that you follow all program requirements if you have a restricted driver’s license.
+To avoid these outcomes, you must follow all program requirements if you have a restricted driver’s license.

 Can You Get a Restricted License With an IID?

 You may get a special restricted license if you install an ignition interlock device (IID) on your vehicle after a conviction for driving under the influence.
-This license restriction allows you to continue with normal driving activities as long as you:
+This license restriction allows you to continue with normal driving activities as long as you abide by the following requirements:

 - Install an IID